What is cirrhosis?

 When treating cirrhosis with Traditional Chinese Medicine (TCM), two courses of action are pursued.
 First, the underlying cause is treated.
 Second, further damage is prevented from occurring.

 According to chinese medicine Melbourne, it is essential to differentiate excess and deficient types of cirrhosis.
 Excess types can be due to liver Qi stagnation, accumulation of damp-heat and obstruction of the meridians by blood stasis, or blood stagnation in the liver and spleen.
 While deficient types mainly present with spleen and kidney deficiency.

 Dr Xing has developed a great interest in treating this condition, and has travelled to China on several occasions to visit a well-known traditional Chinese professor in Sichuan province, who specialises in treating diseases relating to the liver and kidneys.
-Through studying with and keeping in contact with Professor Zhou, Dr Xing has been able to broaden his knowledge on this condition, and as a result, has seen a great level of improvement and success in his clients’ treatment.
+Through studying with and keeping in contact with Professor Zhou, Dr Xing has been able to broaden his knowledge on this condition.

 We are dedicated to helping you achieve the health and wellness that you desire.
 If you are interested, feel free to call us at our Frankston clinic on 9785 6688, or our Murrumbeena clinic on 9041 8879 to book an appointment today.